 Australia’s South West makes up one of the world’s 36 biodiversity hotspots.
-With over 8000 species of flora in the south west, nature lovers visiting the Great Southern this spring are sure to receive a stunning display.
+With over 8000 species of flora in the South West, nature lovers visiting the Amazing South Coast during spring/summer are sure to receive a stunning display.
 The wildflowers are already in bloom, making the breathtaking natural landscapes all the more beautiful.
 Head to the local visitor centres when you’re in the region to get up-to-date information on wildflower walks and where rare species have been spotted.
 Below image, Bluff Knoll and the Stirling Range by Timothy Sargent Photography.

 THERE’S MORE TO EXPLORE

-The Great Southern is rich with gourmet experiences, with scenic drive trails through each of the five wine regions offering you the opportunity to join a food and wine tour or to hop from door to door, sampling produce, award winning wines, beers and spirits with your meals.
+The Amazing South Coast is rich with gourmet experiences, with scenic drive trails through each of the five wine regions offering you the opportunity to join a food and wine tour or to hop from door to door, sampling produce, award winning wines, beers and spirits with your meals.
+Don't know where to begin?
+Check out Taste Great Southern, which runs from the 8th to the 25th of March, 2018, across venues in the Great Southern.
+Experience a great foodie lineup of more than 40 events, including festivals, markets, degustations, dinners and lunches.
+If you're visiting Denmark, try Trails WA's Food & Wine Trail, which offers some of the best gourmet experiences in the region.
 The National Anzac Centre in Albany is also not to be missed.
-Honouring the Anzacs of the First World War, set within Albany Heritage Park, the centre offers visitors a deeply personal connection with the Anzac legend revealed through interactive multimedia displays, unique artefacts, rare images and film.
+Honouring the Anzacs of the First World War, set within Albany Heritage Park, the centre offers visitors a deeply personal connection with the Anzac legend revealed through interactive multimedia displays, unique artifacts, rare images and film.

-The southern coast ranges from tranquil bays and bright blue lagoons to rugged granite headlands.
+The Amazing South Coast ranges from tranquil bays and bright blue lagoons, to rugged granite headlands.
 Spectacular views from coastal lookouts and adventuring the many walking and cycling trails is a truly memorable experience with endless options on TrailsWA.
 Ocean Beach in Denmark, the Albany Wind Farm, Shelly Beach in the West Cape Howe National Park and the Bald Head Walk in Torndirrup National Park are just some of the lookouts and trails on offer.
 Image below, the new lookout at the Gap in Torndirrup National Park, by WA Parks and Wildlife.

 There’s a misconception that getting to the Great Southern is hard and/or lengthy.
 In fact, it’s just a four hours’ drive from the Peel region.
 It’s still possible to do Albany or Denmark over a weekend, although there’s so much on offer in the region that a few extra days will quickly be filled.